River On The Way To Mount Kailash

 About Rakshal tal

-Rakshastal is a brackish lake in China’s Tibetan Autonomous Region.
-It is west of Mansarovar Lake and south of Mount Kailash.
-The Lake is 4,575 m/ 15,010 ft above sea level and covers an area of 250 square km (97 sq mi).
-The Sutlej River ( also named Langqen Zangbo) flows northwest of Rakshastal.
+Rakshastal is a brackish lake in China's Tibetan Autonomous Region.
+It is west of Manasarovar Lake and south of Mount Kailash.
+The Lake is 4,575 m (15,010 ft) above sea level and covers an area of 250 square km (97 sq mi).
+The Sutlej River, also known asd Langqen Zangbo) flows northwest of Rakshastal.

 Rakshastal consists of four islands: Topzerma, Dola, Lachato (Nadzhado), and Dosarba.
-During the winter, the area’s locals use the island as a yak pasture.
-Travelers who go for the Parikrama of Mount Kailash should pass through Rakshastal.
+During the winter, locals in the area use the island as a yak pasture.
+Travelers undertaking the Parikrama of Mount Kailash should pass through Rakshastal.

-Despite the name and mythological associations, Rakshastal is a pleasant and calm lake that adds to the spiritual charm of the holy area around Mount Kailash.
-Both tourists and pilgrims who go for spiritual experiences at Mount Kailash visit the Lake and appreciate the area’s natural beauty.
+Despite its name and mythological associations, Rakshastal is a pleasant, calm lake that enhances the spiritual charm of the holy area around Mount Kailash.
+Both tourists and pilgrims who visit Mount Kailash for spiritual experiences visit the Lake and appreciate the area's natural beauty.

 About the Visa for the Kailash tour

 Mt.
-Kailash is in Tibet and is 6714 meters above sea level.
+Kailash is in Tibet and stands at 6,714 meters above sea level.
 Similarly, Boundless Adventure obtained a visa from the Chinese Embassy in Kathmandu within three working days.
-We need a copy of your passport before we can apply for a visa, but we have no choice but to get a visa from the Chinese Embassy in Kathmandu, Nepal.
+We need a copy of your passport before we can apply for a visa, but we have no choice but to apply for one through the Chinese Embassy in Kathmandu, Nepal.

 Detailed Itinerary

-Boundless Adventure Nepal always provides excellent service at a reasonable cost for the 13-day Mt.
-Kailash and Manasarovar tours.
+Boundless Adventure Nepal always provides excellent service at a reasonable cost for the 13-day Mount Kailash and Manasarovar lake tours.

-Please look at the detailed itinerary of the Mt.
-Kailash tour, which includes the trip from Kathmandu to Kailash and back.
-We are happy to provide you with a different holiday itinerary; just let us know.
+Please review the detailed itinerary for the Mount Kailash tour, which includes the trip from Kathmandu to Kailash and back.
+We are happy to provide you with a different holiday itinerary just let us know.

 The Mount Kailash tour lasts 12 Nights, and the 13-day tour from Kathmandu in June and July is one of the best times to travel to Kailash.
-The tour is a complete business trip from the beginning to the end.
+The tour is a complete business trip from start to finish.

 Day01

-Pick up from International airport and drop off at the Hotel.
+Pick up from International airport and drive to the Hotel in Kathmandu.

 Max Alt.1400m